build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ### Code Checkout

-To checkout the example project go to [building-rust-applications-for-aws-graviton](https://github.com/build-on-aws/building-rust-applications-for-aws-graviton) and clone the repository.
-You should now have a `rust-link-shortener` directory containing all of the appropriate code.
-Check out the code on both your x86 instance and your AWS Graviton Instance.
+To checkout the sample project, go to [building-rust-applications-for-aws-graviton](https://github.com/build-on-aws/building-rust-applications-for-aws-graviton) and clone the repository using command below:

 ```bash
 git clone https://github.com/build-on-aws/building-rust-applications-for-aws-graviton
 ```

+Check out the code on both - your x86 instance and your AWS Graviton Instance.
+You should now have a `rust-link-shortener` directory containing all of the appropriate code.

 ### DynamoDB Setup

 The link shortener application will leverage DynamoDB as its data store.
-Our Dynamo table will run in OnDemand mode.
-Lets create a table called `url_shortener` with a Partition Key of `short_url` for our application to use.
+Our DynamoDB table will run in On-Demand mode.
+Let's create a table called `url_shortener` with a Partition Key of `short_url` for our application to use.

 ![DynamoDB Setup](images/dynamo-setup.jpg)